 Many people are “spiritually curious,” but don’t know where to explore this further without feeling judged or self conscious.
 Other people find themselves at a crossroads in their lives, and would love to find a welcoming, confidential, non-judgmental place in which to find clarity, direction and wholeness.

 Spiritual direction is a form of spiritual guidance and soul care with roots in a variety of spiritual and cultural traditions.
 Some folks are curious about creating a daily spiritual practice, or want to connect to their inner lives (however they define that).
 Others want to revisit in a new way the religion in which they were raised.
 They might describe themselves as eclectic, multi-faith or wondering wanderers.
 For some people, it’s all about God; for others, it has nothing to do with any kind of god.

 Meaning-making.
 Belonging.
 Connection.
 Wholeness.

 I sought out training in spiritual direction and supervision at the Mercy Center in Burlingame, CA because I wanted to learn from seasoned teachers who had been engaged in this practice for many decades.
 I also trained under the private mentorship of Rabbi Amy Eilberg.
-More recently I have completed several coaching courses at the Strozzi Institute and back at Mercy Center.
+More recently I have completed several embodied coaching courses at the Strozzi Institute and have continued to hone my skills.

 Here are a few short videos about spiritual direction, including a brief description of discernment as a spiritual practice, a conversation with my colleague Wendie Bernstein Lash about working with the Shadow in spiritual direction, and a little bit of my own story: